 What Is a Roth IRA?

 Roth IRAs were created in 1997 as a way for investors to create tax-free income in retirement.
-Instead of an up-front tax break in the year that you contribute, you receive tax-free withdrawals in the future.
+Instead of an upfront tax break in the year that you contribute, you receive tax-free withdrawals in the future.

-In 2025, you may contribute up to $7,000 in a Roth IRA.
-If you are age 50 or older, you can contribute an extra $1,000, for a total of $8,000 for the year.
+In 2026, you may contribute up to $7,500 in a Roth IRA.
+If you are age 50 or older, you can contribute an extra $1,100, for a total of $8,600 for the year.

 Because these tax-free benefits are so attractive, the ability to fully contribute to a Roth IRA is subject to specific income limits.

-Type of Filer | Maximum Modified Adjusted Gross Income (MAGI) |
+| Type of Filer | MAGI Phaseout |

-Single taxpayer | $150,000 |
+| Single taxpayer | $153,000 – $168,000 |

-Married taxpayers | $236,000 – $246,000 |
+| Married taxpayers | $242,000 – $252,000 |

 What Is a Roth 403(b)?

-A 403(b) is an employer-sponsored retirement account for teachers, nonprofits and eligible employees of churches and hospitals.
+A 403(b) plan is an employer-sponsored retirement account for teachers, nonprofits and eligible employees of churches and hospitals.
 They are a rough equivalent to the 401(k) accounts offered by many businesses.

 Roth 403(b) accounts are the tax-free version of the traditional 403(b).
 Contributions are made with after-tax money so that all withdrawals in retirement are free from income taxes.
 Unlike Roth IRAs, your ability to contribute to a Roth 403(b) is not limited by your income.

-The annual contribution limits for 403(b) accounts are $23,500 in 2025.
-Savers aged 50 and over can contribute an additional $7,500, for a total of $31,000.
+The annual contribution limits for 403(b) accounts are $24,500 in 2026.
+Savers aged 50 and over can contribute an additional $7,500, for a total of $32,500.
 These contribution limits are the total combined amount that you can contribute to traditional or Roth 403(b) accounts.

-New in 2025, 403(b) participants between 60 and 63 years old can contribute an extra $11,250 to their accounts instead of the standard $7,500 permitted at age 50.
+New in 2026, 403(b) participants between 60 and 63 years old can contribute an extra $11,250 to their accounts instead of the standard $8,000 permitted at age 50.

 Key Differences Between the Roth 403(b) and Roth IRA

-- Contribution limits.
-You may contribute up to $7,000 per year in a Roth IRA compared with up to $23,500 in a 403(b) account.
-Investors age 50 and older may use “catch-up contributions” to contribute up to $7,500 in a Roth IRA and $31,000 in a 403(b).
+- Contribution limits: You may contribute up to $7,500 per year in a Roth IRA compared with up to $24,500 in a 403(b) account.
+Investors age 50 and older may use catch-up contributions to contribute up to $8,000 in a Roth IRA and $32,500 in a 403(b).
 Roth 403(b) catch-up contributions are worth even more – up to $11,250 – for participants between 60 and 63 years old.

 - Early retirement.
 A 403(b) investor can avoid 10% early withdrawal penalties if they separate from service on or after the year they turn 55.
 Roth IRAs do not have this benefit.